Introduction: The First

 significantly at advanced levels.

-Connecting the Introduction to the Rest of the Viva
+Introduction to the Rest of the Viva Discussion

 The opening explanation establishes the narrative framework

-through which the remainder of the viva will be interpreted.
-Once the
+through which the remainder of the engineering project viva will be

-engineering context and project focus are clear, questions related to
+interpreted.
+Once the engineering context and project focus are clear,

-methodology, assumptions, results, and limitations become easier to understand.
+questions related to methodology, assumptions, results, and limitations become

-Students who struggle later in the viva often encounter difficulty because the
+easier to understand.
+Students who struggle later in the viva often face

-introduction failed to define the analytical path of the study.
+difficulty because the introduction failed to define the analytical path of the

 When the project narrative begins without a clear problem